mysql/mysql-utilities/doc/man/mysqldbexport.rst

 .. option:: --server=<server>

-   Connection information for the server in the form:
+   Connection information for the server in the format:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --skip=<skip-objects>